Medgend Icon

 What affects my cholesterol levels?

 • Diet.
 Saturated fat and cholesterol in the food you eat make your blood cholesterol level rise.
 Saturated fat is the main problem, but cholesterol in foods also matters.
 Reducing the amount of saturated fat in your diet helps lower your blood cholesterol level.
-Foods that have high levels of saturated fats include some meats, dairy products, chocolate, baked goods, and deep-fried and processed foods.
+Foods that have high levels of saturated fats include red meats, full-fat dairy products, chocolate, some baked goods, and deep-fried and processed foods.

 How can I lower my cholesterol?